Minoru/blog.tty8.org/posts/2019-12-01-howto-optional-type-in-field-in-anki.markdown

 and check your answer.
 The appearance of each side can be controlled through *templates* and CSS styling.

-Most of the time, it's sufficient to have a single card with "question" field on the front and "answer" field on the back.
+Most of the time, it's sufficient to have a single card with a "question" field on the front and an "answer" field on the back.
 But other times, it's not enough.
 For example, some of my cards require me to type-in the answer, manually, *e.g.* to ensure that I memorized the spelling.
 I also got a number of notes that turn into different sets of cards depending on what flags I specify in the note.

 Now here's the problem: I have a deck (a collection of notes) with some random facts.
 For some of those, I'd like a simple question-answer card, but for